simaocampanicodev/FPSemana06/README.md

-# FPSemana04
+# FPSemana06

 <br>
 <br>

->Working with json in python
+>Working with json in python and creating a battle

 <br>
 <br>